Mike-in-Maine/Install_Django_on_Dreamhost_2024/README_GUIDE.md

 # Installing a Custom Version of Python 3

 ## Setup Dreamhost part.
+Why is this so complicated?
+Because Dreamhost is not designed to host Python or Java apps.
+It is a php-friendly server to host word press websites for beginner programmers and weekend-warriors.
+Thats it.
+But with the right tweaking, you can host anything on it.
+Their documentation is scarce, incomplete and sometimes completely misleading (on purpose???).
+Good luck contacting their customer support.
+They are nice, but they will not help.
+It is way too technical.
+So why should I bother with Dreamhost?
+Because Dreamhost is the ceapest shared server you can find in the world.
+You can literally host 100 websites for $12 a month.
+Ready?
+Let's get on with it!

 ### STEP1: Create a website on Dreamhost and an SSH user. (you can transfer a domain to it later)

 Got o Website/Manage Websites/.